-While astride, I gently but firmly pull back and down on the halter.
+While astride, I gently but firmly pull back and down on the halter or side-pull.
 This pressures the nose and a little of the poll.
 The instant that my horse responds to the pull by retracting his nose, I release the pull and let his head slide back out in front.
 Then I do it again.
 I repeat this process until he is so light to the pull that a thread would do it.
 You will also notice that he begins to hold the flexed position for longer and longer periods of time as he anticipates that you will just request again and again.

 When I feel that the standing vertical flex is perfected, I ask him to move off in a nice steady trot.
 Then I pull the reins back in exactly the same way I did the standing flex.
 At first he may be confused.
 He may think I want him to “Whoa”.
-Use leg and click to keep him going at the steady trot, but continue to ask him to flex at the poll at the same time.
+Use leg and click to keep him going at the steady trot, but continue to ask him to flex at the poll and bring his face vertical at the same time.
 First a short flex of only a second is rewarded with a release.
 Then hold for more steps until he can do it for an extended period of time.